Graph Alignment for Benchmarking Graph Neural Networks and Learning Positional Encodings: Introduction

 \subsection{Contributions}

-\begin{enumerate} \item We introduce a novel benchmarking task centered on the \textit{Graph Alignment Problem} to evaluate the structural analysis capabilities of GNNs, along with a methodology for generating datasets using both synthetic and real-world graph data.
-Our methodology also enables the creation of datasets with controllable levels of difficulty, allowing for more nuanced evaluations - \cref{sec:ga_dataset}. \item We further demonstrate the applicability of our framework by benchmarking widely used Message-Passing Neural Network (MPNN) architectures on datasets with varying graph topologies - \cref{sec:exp_val}. \item Our empirical analysis highlights that the graph alignment task can be effectively used for unsupervised GNN pre-training, where the learned node embeddings serve as positional encodings and can be leveraged by transformer-based models for downstream graph regression tasks - \cref{sec:pe}.
-Using this technique, we were able to beat the state-of-the-art model on the PCQM4Mv2 dataset while using only a fraction of its parameters - \cref{sec:sota}. \item Additionally, we provide an open-source Python package that facilitates the creation of new datasets following our methodology, as well as tools for benchmarking alternative GNN architectures. \end{enumerate}
+\begin{enumerate} \item We introduce a novel benchmarking task centered on the \textit{Graph Alignment Problem} to evaluate the structural analysis capabilities of GNNs and we show that this task is a generalization of the Weisfeller-Lehman test.
+We provide a comprehensive methodology for generating datasets using both synthetic and real-world graph data, which also enables the creation of datasets with controllable levels of difficulty, allowing for more nuanced evaluations - \cref{sec:ga_dataset}. \item We further demonstrate the applicability of our framework by benchmarking widely used Message-Passing Neural Network (MPNN) architectures on datasets with varying graph topologies - \cref{sec:exp_val}. \item Our empirical analysis highlights that the graph alignment task compress the graph structure and can be effectively used for self-supervised GNN pre-training.
+The learned node embeddings can serve as positional encodings and can be leveraged by transformer-based models for downstream graph regression tasks and high accuracy graph reconstruction - \cref{sec:pe}. \item Additionally, we provide an open-source Python package that facilitates the creation of new datasets following our methodology, as well as tools for benchmarking alternative GNN architectures. \end{enumerate}